-- (1) Subject to Part 5 and subsections (2) and (4), the employment of a ministerial officer terminates - (a) if the political office holder for whose assistance the ministerial officer was employed ceases to hold office as such; or - (b) on the day fixed for the return of the writ for the general election for the Legislative Assembly next following the first day of that employment; or - (c) on the day specified in the relevant contract of employment as the day on which that employment expires, whichever is soonest.
+- Subject to Part 5 and subsections (2) and (4), the employment of (1) a ministerial officer terminates - if the political office holder for whose assistance the ministerial officer was employed ceases to hold office as such: or - on the day fixed for the return of the writ for the general (b) election for the Legislative Assembly next following the first day of that employment; or - (c) on the day specified in the relevant contract of employment as the day on which that employment expires, whichever is soonest.

-- (2) Subject to subsection (3), the Minister may at any time, by - (a) notice in writing given to a ministerial officer not less than 4 weeks before the termination concerned; or - (b) payment to a ministerial officer in lieu of the period of notice referred to in paragraph (a) of an amount not exceeding such amount of the salary of the ministerial officer as is prescribed, terminate the employment of the ministerial officer.
+- Subject to subsection (3), the Minister may at any time, by (2) - notice in writing given to a ministerial officer not less than 4 weeks before the termination concerned; or - payment to a ministerial officer in lieu of the period of (b) notice referred to in paragraph (a) of an amount not page 74 Extract from www.slp.wa.gov.au, see that website for further information exceeding such amount of the salary of the ministerial officer as is prescribed, terminate the employment of the ministerial officer.